 If you have lost your property at Seattle-Tacoma International Airport (SEA), please contact us!
 We are sorry that you have lost your property, we will do everything we can to help you recover it.
+This is the official SEA Airport lost and found service and is free of charge to file a lost property report.
 Find answers to most Frequently Asked Questions (FAQs) as well as a step-by-step guide on how to get reunited with your things below.

 Airport Lost and Found office contact information